erroronline1/caro/readme.md

     * The application has a built in calendar.
 This calendar is supposed to assist in planning operations and keeping track of time critical recurring events like calibrations etc.
     * The application has an ordering module.
 Orders can be prepared and approved.
 Purchase will have all necessary data to handle the order request and can mark the order as processed thus giving immediate feedback to the ordering person.
     * The application has a sharepoint for files and an STL-viewer to easily exchange information overstraining the messenger.
-    * The interface alerts on new messages and approved orders (purchase members).
-The landing page displays a brief summary of unfinished items.
+    * The interface alerts on new messages, approved unprocessed orders (purchase members) and unclosed calendar events.
+The landing page also displays a brief summary of unfinished record cases and scheduled events for the current week as well as unfinished events.
     * also see [conversations](#conversations), [planning](#planning), [order](#order), [files](#files), [tools](#tools)
 * ISO 13485 6.2 Human resources
     * Users can be attached documents.
 Intended use case is attachment of qualification certificates.
 A list of these documents can be viewed within the audit module.